Owlfroggy/terracotta-docs/docs/index.md

 # Terracotta

+!!! warning "WIP"
+    These docs are very work in progress!
+If you have any questions about Terracotta not answered by this incomplete documentation, DM `@mrawesomeowl` on discord.

 [DiamondFire](https://www.mcdiamondfire.com) is a Minecraft server where you can make your own minigames using block code.

 I do not like block code.